PROJECT ENQUIRY

 FAQS

-How much does a kitchen renovation actually cost in an Armadale period home?
+How much does a kitchen renovation cost in Armadale?

-Can I extend my Armadale Victorian or Edwardian home?
+Can I extend a Victorian or Edwardian home in Armadale?

 At Lilac Constructions, we work with homeowners across Melbourne's most established suburbs, the places where people have invested in their community and want a home that reflects that.